woodyk/optimus/README.md

 Optimus is a simple network packet indexer for Elasticsearch.

 Tools such as tshark proved to be more than I needed.
 Optimus simplifies the task of indexing the most used protocols into Elasticsearch.
 Capable of live network sampling or importing of pcaps.
-Optimus can have you quickly indexing, and searching your network information with tools such as Kibana.
+Optimus can have you quickly indexing, and searching your network information with tools such as Kibana or Grafana.
 Optimus is not meant for 100% continuous network packet collection.
 Instead, the idea is to gather enough packets to enable quick, easy, and accurate research of your traffic.

 ---